-Officers should apply the ECW for only one standard cycle and then evaluate the situation before applying any subsequent cycles.
-Multiple applications of the ECW against a single individual are generally not recommended and should be avoided unless the officer reasonably believes that the need to control the individual outweighs the potentially increased risk posed by multiple applications.
+Officers should apply the ECW for only one standard cycle and then evaluate the situation before applying any subsequent cycles and anticipate transitioning to other use of force options.
+Multiple applications of the ECW against a single individual should be avoided unless the officer reasonably believes that the need to control the individual outweighs the potentially increased risk posed by multiple applications.